Ahmed-Adel-Ismail/ActorLite/README.md

 In this last test, we made sure that when our <b>TargetActor</b> receives a Message with the id "2", it will send another Message to the <b>CallbackActor</b> with the id "3"

-Notice that we did not need to mock the <b>CallbackActor</b> to be able to know it it received the message, <b>ActorsTestRunner</b> handles the mocking process for us
+Notice that we did not need to mock the <b>CallbackActor</b> to be able to know it received the message, <b>ActorsTestRunner</b> handles the mocking process for us

-With <b>ActorsTestRunner</b>'s DSL, you can hit 90% + test coverage with just few lines, by the way, the Unit test for this <b>TargetActor</b> covers 100% with only 20 kines, no Traditional Mocking or Test-doubles, no Multithreading handling, just 5 or 6 lines per Unit-Test and that's all
+With <b>ActorsTestRunner</b>'s DSL, you can hit 90% + test coverage with just few lines, by the way, the Unit test for this <b>TargetActor</b> covers 100% with only 20 lines, no Traditional Mocking or Test-doubles, no Multithreading handling, just 5 or 6 lines per Unit-Test and that's all

 Notice also that you did not need to design your original code for test-ability, as the <b>ActorsTestRunner</b> handles this for you, it switches the production environment with a Testing Environment, and makes a special environment for every Unit-Test, which makes it easy to run the Unit-Tests in Parallel as well